MahboobehJannesari/Truck-Chatbot/README.md

 Customer is Fleet Owner or Fleet manager.
 All conversations recorded for future analysis.

-This chatbot is trained on some lists of short conversation using
+This chatbot is trained on Corpus of truck_data using
 ChatterBot: https://github.com/gunthercox/ChatterBot and it can be improved by adding new conversations.

 ### Requirements
-- python 3.5
+- python 3.5,3.6
-- chatterbot 1.0.5
+- chatterbot
-- chatterbot-corpus 1.2.0
+- chatterbot-corpus
 - csv
+- nltk
+- nameparser

 ```bash
 pip install -r requirements.txt